 Book The Best Beach Resort + Accommodation Mozambique – Vilankulos

-The Bazaruto Archipelago – Best Beaches Mozambique
+The Bazaruto Archipelago – Best Island Day Trips from Vilankulos

 The Bazaruto Archipelago is made up of five islands, a true marine sanctuary.
 Here you can spot over 2000 fish species, 3 types of turtles, whales and the endangered dugong!
+Most travelers experience the islands on guided boat trips from Vilankulos, which makes it easy to see multiple highlights in a single day.

-The largest island in the archipelago, Bazaruto is famous for its towering sand dunes, crystal-clear waters, and coral reefs.
+The largest island in the archipelago, Bazaruto, is famous for its towering sand dunes, crystal-clear waters, and coral reefs.
 There are over 3000 people living on the island and a few freshwater crocodiles.

 This curved dune that arises from the powdery beach is one of Africa’s most unique sights!
 Once on top, you’ll be surprised by a massive oasis right in the middle of the island, an unreal place.
 Having a day out on the beach is one of the highlights of any Mozambique trip – it’s true paradise!

-Snorkeling & Scuba Diving
+Snorkeling & Diving Around Bazaruto and Benguerra

 Right between Bazaruto and Benguerra Island lives Two Mile Reef, one of the best snorkeling and diving spots.
 This is the most famous dive site in the archipelago, known for its vibrant coral reef, stunning underwater visibility, and abundant marine life.
 Expect to see tropical fish, moray eels, turtles, reef sharks, and possibly manta rays.